quantrocket/networking/README.md

 Each event needs to implement at least the default-constructor and a copy-constructor-like constructor who gets a pointer to void.
 Remember to set the event_id to the right value.
 The void-pointer-constructor is used to assemble your events from a void-pointer, as used by `Event* Event::assemble(void* buffer)`.
 To customize receiving events you need to implement the static Event-method `Event* assemble(void* buffer)`.
 It is called by the NetworkingQueue each time the system tries to receive an event using a TCP-Link.

+There is a `generate.py` and an `example.cfg` to easily create customized events.
+At the moment the python-code is ugly and might be not easy to read.
+This will be improved in future.

 # TCP-only
 ===